 Once you have heard one click from the wrench then that particular wheel nut has been tightened to the correct torque.

 If you carry on past the first click then you are tightening the wheel nut too much.

 This will give you incorrect torque and could even snap the bolt rendering it unsafe.

-After all the wheel nuts have been tightened it is important that the torque wrench is set back to zero.
+After all the wheel nuts have been tightened it is essential that the torque wrench is set back to zero.

-This relieves the pressure on the internal workings of the wrench, as been put under-pressure for a long period of time could result in the wrong setting being given.
+This relieves the pressure on the internal workings of the wrench, as being put under pressure for a long period of time could result in the wrong setting being given.

 Below is a link to a Torque Wrench on Amazon.

 Looking for other helpful caravan products why not check out our shop.